Juba1806/Juba1806/README.md

-### Hi there, I am another stranger on the internetI go by Simo and yeah that's about it
+### Hi there, I am another stranger on the internet I go by Simo and yeah that's about it

 Here are some random stuff about me: